Looking for detailed information on how to breed betta fish? It’s a complicated process but it’s also incredibly rewarding if you do it right.

 Choosing a Breeding Pair

-Deciding to breed two random Betta fish often leads to mutt babies with unattractive coloring.
-A good breeding pair will be around 6-8 months old and have similar coloring to each other.
+Deciding to breed two random betta fish often leads to mutt babies with unattractive coloring.
+A good pair of bettas for breeding will be around 6-8 months old and have similar coloring to each other.

 It’s often best to get your breeding pair from another breeder so you can find out the details about their genetic background, including their dominant color and fin type.